danielabar/meblog/src/markdown/a-vanilla-routing-experiment.md

 ## Problem 4: Deployment Path

-The final major technical hurdle came when I tried to deploy the application to GitHub Pages, and it's where I had to abandon one of vanilla JavaScript's core appeals: avoiding build complexity entirely.
+Another major technical hurdle came when I tried to deploy the application to GitHub Pages, and it's where I had to abandon one of vanilla JavaScript's core appeals: avoiding build complexity entirely.

 Local development served the app from the root path (`localhost:3000/`).
 GitHub Pages serves project sites from subdirectories (`username.github.io/project-name/`).
 The mismatch meant hardcoded paths worked in one environment but broke in the other.
 Manually changing configuration for each deployment was unacceptable.